theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 # Running tests

-You can run `python -m pipenv run tests/<TESTNAME>.py` to run a test.
+You can execute `python -m pipenv run python tests/<TESTNAME>.py` to run a test.

+To run all tests, execute `python -m pipenv run python tests/test/__init__.py` and all tests will run.

 # What was this adapted from?